endoflife-date/endoflife.date/products/lua.md

 -   cpe: cpe:/a:lua:lua
 -   cpe: cpe:2.3:a:lua:lua

+auto:
+  cumulative: true # Only the latest versions are available on https://www.lua.org/versions.html.
+  methods:
+  -   custom: lua

 # EOL date is the date of the last release of the version.
 # The last releases are documented on https://www.lua.org/versions.html with a sentence similar to
 # "There will be no further releases of Lua x.y".